Mobile Payments and the Gig Worker Economy: Navigating Varied Income Streams

 Case Study: Uber and Mobile Payments

-• Create a separate bank account: Opening a dedicated bank account for gig work can help keep personal and business finances separate.
-This makes it easier to track income and expenses, simplifying tax preparation.
+• Create a Separate Bank Account: Having a dedicated account for your gig work helps keep personal and business expenses organized and simplifies tax prep.

 Conclusion